High Pressure Forming

 Individual Decoration

-Films are printed with decoration, symbols and for In-Mold Electronics with conductive circuits.
-Electronic components can already be placed.
+First step: Films are printed with decoration, symbols and for In-Mold Electronics with conductive circuits.
+Electronic components like LEDs can already be placed on 2D sheet.

-Contactless heating of film from both sides just up to glass transition temperature, not melting temperature as in traditional thermoforming.
+Step 3: Contactless heating of film from both sides just up to glass transition temperature, not melting temperature as in traditional vacuum forming is done inside the high pressure forming equipment prior to the forming process.

 High Pressure Forming